rulogarcillan/SignatureMaker/README.md

 It has a completely new design.
 We have taken into account your suggestions and we have introduced some options that you told us.
 The application source  is now free with licence [GNU GPL V3.0] (LICENSE.md) What are you waiting for donwloading the new version?
-Signature maker has not got publicity, it is clean and totally free.</p>
+Signature maker is clean and totally free.</p>

 <p align="justify"> The hard work of printing the document,signing and scaning it has finished.You just have to download Signature Maker.</p>